 Serve squash with your favorite main entrée!

-If you’re looking for cubed or sliced roasted delicata squash, no sweat!
-Simply use a vegetable peeler to peel the skin off of the squash before chopping it into cubes or slices and roasting it.
+You can cook chopped squash with the skin still on or the skin peeled off.
+To peel the skin, simply use a quality vegetable peeler to carefully peel the skin off of the squash before chopping it into cubes or slices and roasting it.

 If you go this route, roast at 375 degrees F for 20 to 25 minutes, turning once after 15 minutes.
 Or, check out my Maple Cinnamon Roasted Delicata Squash.